 A map is a configuration of matter that will, when triggered, transmit a predictable set of information.
 The information is not stored in the configuration.
 The configuration has no relationship to the information unless it is triggered in the right way, so a map has no idea what it is a map of.
 That only comes in the transmission to the reader.

-A map is a symbiotic composite of information and entropy where the information is suspended in the configuration of matter.
+A map is a symbiotic composite of information and entropy where the information is, in a metaphorical sense, suspended in the configuration of matter.
+The actual information only appears when the map is triggered – a visual map is triggered by light, a brail text by touch, a hard drive by charge – but metaphorically that information is suspended (in the way that stopped light is actually suspended).
 The substrate protects the information from instantaneous dispersion until the material itself decays or the key to the map is lost.
 A map is a representation of relationships that contains information configured into an entropic substrate.
 It is a composite of information and entropy that makes the information physically accessible.
 A book is a map, with or without picture.